WAP-Industries/Shellshockers-Mods/README.md

 ### Notes
 - Code troubleshooting
-  - If you don't see any changes after running the mod code, reload the page
+  - If you don't see any changes after running the script, reload the page
-  - To check if the mod code is running correctly, open the JavaScript console and check if `mod is running` is being outputted
+  - To check if the script is running correctly, open the JavaScript console and check if `mod is running` is being outputted
 - Personal modding
-  - In case you also want to mod Shellshockers as well (don't), the `modding` directory contains stuff that will ease the process.
+  - If you want to mod Shellshockers as well (don't), the `modding` directory contains stuff that will ease the process.
-  - `mod-template.js` is boilerplate code for your mod
+  - `mod-template.js` is boilerplate code for your project
   - `shellshockers-source-code.js` contains the game's source code for reference
 ---